nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 If you want to learn more about macros, their benefits, and how they work, you should watch the WWDC session [Expand on Swift macros](https://developer.apple.com/videos/play/wwdc2023/10167) first, and then [Write Swift macros](https://developer.apple.com/videos/play/wwdc2023/10166/).

-There’s one mainstay use case in most of my projects, and to explain why I find it useful, I need to back up and talk about a stylistic discussion that also occurs a lot in Swift projects.
+There’s already one mainstay use case for macros in most of my projects, and to explain why I find it useful, I need to back up and talk about a stylistic discussion that occurs a lot in the context of Swift projects.

 ## You Might Not Want an Enum